Johann Vogel (footballer)

 Johann Louis François Vogel (born 8 March 1977) is a Swiss former professional footballer who played as a midfielder.
-He spent most of his professional with Grasshopper Club Zürich and PSV.
-In his later career, he played for Milan, Betis, and Blackburn Rovers before returning to Grasshoppers.
+He spent much of his professional career with Grasshopper Club Zürich and PSV.
+In his later career, he played for A.C.
+Milan, Betis, and Blackburn Rovers before returning to Grasshoppers.
 At international level, he amassed 94 caps scoring twice for the Switzerland national team.

 Club career

 Early career

 Born in Geneva, to German father, and Swiss mother, Vogel joined Swiss amateur club FC Meyrin in his youth, but made the cut into professional football by joining Grasshopper Club Zürich.
 In his time at Grasshoppers, he usually played central defence or rightback although on occasion, he could be called to feature in a central defensive midfield role.

 In his role as a defensive midfield player, in which he uses his ability to pass accurately and to effectively retain possession of the ball, Vogel can be counted on to add depth to either defence or attack.